LUSHDigital/lrpi_brickd/README.md

 # lrpi_brickd

-a docker wrapper for the tinkerforge brick daemon
+A simple docker wrapper for the tinkerforge brick daemon